 Will Artificial Intelligence change our perspective on physics?

-What we call “physics” is the way we make sense out of the world, and the universe.
+What we call “physics” is the way we make sense of the world and the universe.
 Now when it comes to AI, things get much more complicated.
 They will have different perceptions of time, aging, and even how gravity works.

 Recommended Read: Will Artificial Intelligence(AI) Unlock the Sixth Sense?